tastybug/zettelkasten/catalog/gcp-storage.md

 * High level of control of the hardware setup: amount of cores, amount of disk space, type of storage
   * storage can be set to auto-increasing, which is a permanent operation

+## Cloud Spanner

+* Relational DB with extreme horizontal scale
+* up to petabytes of storage
+* strongly consistent
+* high availability (not quantified)
+* monthly uptime 99,99% (regional) - 99,999% (multi-regional)
+* use cases: financial data, inventory data
+  * when single instance RDMS are insufficient
+  * when sharding is already used in the previous database
+  * when transactional consistency is required
+  * when strong consistency is needed
+  * when databases are consolidated

+## Firestore

+* NoSQL document database
+* live synchronisation
+* security features to determine data access and validation
+* ACID transactions
+* multi-region replication
+* strongly consistent across regions if required (sounds like Mongos write concerns)
+* Firestore is a newer version of GCP Datastore, a previous incarnation of NoSQL at GCP
+* Firestore scales DOWN well (unlike Bigtable)
+* use cases: mobile, IOT, web

+## GCP Cloud Bigtable

+* NoSQL wide-column database
+* internally it's a giant K/V store, like all other document db systems
+* petabyte-scale
+* strong consistency
+* very fast, consistent sub 10ms latency for reads and writes!
+* seamless scalability
+* compatible with HBase API (apparently an industry standard)
+* Bigtable scales up well (unlike Firestore)
+* it's pretty expensive: 1 node with 1TB is already 630$ per month
+* use cases:
+  * Ad Tech, Fintech, IOT
+  * ML applications
+  * hadoop or apache hbase integration
+  * more than 1tb of structured data
+  * very write heavy

+## Memorystore (Managed Redis)

+* easy lift and shift using the Redis Import/Export feature
+* instances up to 300GB
+* in-memory K/V store
+* sub-millis latency
+* high availability, failover, patching and monitoring
+* 99.9% availability